Franzzzzzzzz/NDDEM/README.md

 - Liggghts: `lmp` Used for comparison of the NDDEM with existing DEM code in 3D, ie. Liggghts.
 - PyCode: `py` Initial NDDEM code written in python, conserved for historical purposes only.
 Limited use and features.

+## Contributing
+If you would like to contribute to the code, please contact francois.guillard [at] sydney.edu.au.

 For help or questions, please contact francois.guillard [at] sydney.edu.au.